-Figure 6-1 Schematic of typical parallel system (with common input, separate batteries and output)
+Figure 6-1 Schematic of Typical Parallel System (with common input, separate batteries, and output)

-6.3.3 Power Cables
+6.3.3.
+Power Cables

-The power cable wiring is similar to that of the UPS module.
+The power cable wiring is like that of the UPS module.
 Refer to 3.1 Wiring of Power Cable.

 The bypass and rectifier input supplies must use the same neutral line input terminal.
-If the input has a current leakage protective device, the current leakage protective device must be fitted upstream of the neutral line input terminal.
+If the input has a current leakage protective device must be fitted upstream of the neutral line input terminal.

-- 1. The power cables of each UPS module (including the bypass input cables and UPS output cables) should be of the same length and specifications to facilitate load sharing. - 2.
-The UPS adopts common input configuration and split bypass configuration.
+- The power cables of each UPS module (including the bypass input cables and UPS output cables) should be of the same length and specifications to facilitate load sharing. - The UPS adopts common input configuration and split bypass configuration.
 If the mains input and bypass input come from two different transformers, then these two transformers should share one grounding grid.

-6.3.4 Parallel Cables
+6.3.4.
+Parallel Cables

-Shielded and double-insulated parallel cables available in lengths of 5m, 10m and 15m must be interconnected between the UPS modules in a ring configuration, as shown in Figure 6-2.
+Shielded and double-insulated parallel cables available in lengths of 5 m, 10 m, and 15 m must be interconnected between the UPS modules in a ring configuration, as shown in Figure 6-2.
 Method: connect a single module parallel cable from its PARALLEL1 port to the PARALLEL2 port of another module.
 Repeat this step for all the other parallel cables.

 The ring connection ensures the reliability of the control of the parallel system.
-Make sure that the cables are securely connected before starting the system!
+Ensure that the cables are securely connected before starting the system!